 Magnesium is the most important mineral that our body needs to thrive successfully.
-Without it, disease will surface.
-Magnesium helps regulate calcium, potassium and sodium, plus if we’re deficient in it, over 300 biochemical actions will occur inefficiently or not at all.
+Without it, a disease will surface.
+Magnesium helps to regulate calcium, potassium, and sodium, plus if we’re deficient in it, over 300 biochemical actions will occur inefficiently or not at all.
 Magnesium deficiency has been associated with many diseases and is the missing cure is some according to Dr. Norman Shealy, one of the world’s leading experts in natural chronic pain relief solutions.
-So how do we know if we’re magnesium deficient?
+So what are the signs if we’re magnesium deficient?
 What are the causes?
 What are the symptoms?

 What Causes Magnesium Deficiency